Drew Waters Player Props: Royals vs. Reds

 Drew Waters At The Plate

-- Waters is batting .184 with a home run and three walks.
+- Waters has a home run and four walks while hitting .195.

-- Waters has picked up a hit in six games this season (54.5%), including one multi-hit game.
+- Waters has had a base hit in seven of 12 games this season, and multiple hits once.

-- He has hit a home run in one of 11 games, and in 2.4% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.